 This screen in the Strelok Pro android app on my Samsung Galaxy S4 phone shows the option to read the three internal atmospheric sensors: Atmospheric Pressure, Temperature and Humidity.

-For hunting I like to set leave the Strelok Pro android app in table view set to 1000 yards in 50 yard increments.
+For hunting, I like to set leave the Strelok Pro android app in table view set to 1000 yards in 50-yard increments.
 I just have to unlock the screen and I can quickly view MOA adjustments for shots out to 1000 yards.

 I have been using the free Strelok ballistics calculator app on my Samsung phones for a few years now.
-The app has been wonderful in calculating long range shots.
+The app has been wonderful in calculating long-range shots.
 Over the years I have learned a few things.
-For instance on my last trip shooting at Spirit Ridge Rifle Golf range I found that I didn't have the atmospheric pressure correct.
+For instance, on my last trip shooting at Spirit Ridge Rifle Golf range I found that I didn't have the atmospheric pressure correct.
 I also found that the bullets dropped more than anticipated at ranges beyond around 700 yards.
-After reading up on the G1 and G7 models for ballistic coefficients I realized that with the bullets I am using the G7 would be a better model to calculate my longer range shots.
+After reading up on the G1 and G7 models for ballistic coefficients I realized that with the bullets I am using the G7 would be a better model to calculate my longer-range shots.

 For the past several months I have been researching apps and analyzing how I could calculate my shots better and shoot better at longer ranges.
 I started looking for expensive Kestral weather devices to help give me accurate atmospheric conditions.
-In the process of researching Kestral devices and apps that would automatically feed the data from the Kestral via bluetooth I stumbled on the fact that my Galaxy S4 phone has had the sensors built in all along.
+In the process of researching Kestral devices and apps that would automatically feed the data from the Kestral via bluetooth I stumbled on the fact that my Galaxy S4 phone has had the sensors built-in all along.

-Knowing my phone had built in sensors I now needed an app that could automatically feed from those sensors.
+Knowing my phone had built-in sensors I now needed an app that could automatically feed from those sensors.
 I narrowed my app search down to Applied Ballistics, Shooter and Strelok Pro.
 I could find that they all appeared to be able to feed via bluetooth from a Kestral but I could only find that Strelok Pro would feed directly from my phone.

 Just to be sure I emailed the Shooter app's developer and waited and waited, never getting a reply.
-After waiting a couple weeks I emailed Strelok and within a couple minutes the developer, Igor Borisov replied that his Pro version of app would do it.
+After waiting a couple weeks I emailed Strelok and within a couple of minutes the developer, Igor Borisov replied that his Pro version of app would do it.

 A trip to the Google Play store and I now have Strelok Pro and love it.
 The interface is already familiar to me from using the free version for years.
 I now can use the G7 BC model and get atmospheric pressure, temperature and humidity readings directly from my S4 phone.
 With the exception of measuring the wind, I have one device to calculate my shots and no manual inputting of atmospheric conditions.
 Yeah!